 Focus: Military affiliated personnel and veterans

-The Office of Undergraduate Admissions and Cal Veteran Services Center will host a number of webinars in late summer and early fall of 2017 to assist U.S. military personnel and veterans in understanding our admissions process, how to apply to UC Berkeley, and how to become a stronger applicant in a selective admissions process.
+The Office of Undergraduate Admissions and Cal Veteran Services Center hosted a number of webinars in late summer and early fall of 2017 to assist U.S. military personnel and veterans in understanding our admissions process, how to apply to UC Berkeley, and how to become a stronger applicant in a selective admissions process.
 Please click on the links below to view recorded webinar or scroll below to find webinar.

 The following two webinars will take place on the respective dates.
 Please click the link to RSVP.

 Applying to the College of Environmental Design - September 27th, 1:30 - 3:00PM